-Program completion must prepare the student for gainful employment in a recognized occupation.
+Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education.

 Note: It is permissible to count needed remedial coursework toward the Passport enrollment requirement.
 Remedial credits are not counted in determining an eligible program as outlined in 2.7 Programs of Study.
+However, remedial credits attempted while receiving Passport funds count towards the maximum usage timeframe.